Renu Devi

 Renu Devi (born 1 November 1959) is an Indian politician who served as the 7th Deputy Chief Minister of Bihar from 16 November 2020 to 9 August 2022.
-She is now serving as Animal and Fisheries Resources minister in 9th Nitish cabinet.
+She also served as Animal and Fisheries Resources minister in 9th Nitish cabinet.

 She became the fifth female Deputy Chief Minister of India from Bihar in 2020.
 A former national vice-president of the Bharatiya Janata Party, she is currently a Member of the Bihar Legislative Assembly and the formerly deputy legislative leader of party for the National Democratic Alliance.

 Personal life

 Renu, eldest of her parents' three sons and five daughters, comes from the Noniya caste, an extremely backward Class (EBC) community.
 She completed secondary school education in 1977 from the Babasaheb Bhimrao Ambedkar Bihar University.

 She was married to a Kolkata-based insurance inspector named Durga Prasad in 1973.
 However, the sudden death of her husband within seven years of marriage made her return to Bettiah, her mother's hometown, and pursue it as her karmabhoomi.
 She is a single parent with two children.